A 1B humanizer that matches human writing on an AI detector.

 $ optiq serve --model ./optiq_mixed \ --adapter ./adapters/humanizer-sft \ --adapter ./adapters/humanizer-dpo # request body activates both with the "+" operator: $ curl localhost:8080/v1/chat/completions \ -d '{"model":"...","messages":[...], "adapter":"humanizer-sft+humanizer-dpo"}'

-optiq serve mounts both adapters on one base.
-The request body's adapter field, given an a+b form, applies both LoRA residuals in the same forward pass.
-One base, two adapters, no model reload.
-The classic single-adapter syntax ("adapter": "humanizer-sft") still works, and the sentinel "adapter": "base" bypasses adapter activation entirely, which is useful for A/B comparisons from the same served process.
+optiq serve mounts both adapters on the same base model.
+The request body's adapter field, given an a+b form, applies both LoRA residuals during a single forward pass instead of switching between them, and there is no model reload.
+The classic single-adapter syntax ("adapter": "humanizer-sft") still works.
+The sentinel "adapter": "base" bypasses adapter activation entirely.
+Use it for A/B comparisons from the same served process.

 Why the stack beats either adapter alone